pingswept/me30-website/content/notes/KB2040-challenges.md

 {{< expand "Click to see circuit schematics for the challenges" "..." >}}

+Note that schematics 6, 7, 9, 10, and 11 are missing pull-down resistors between the MOSFET gate and ground.
+We'll add those soon.
+The circuits will basically work without them, but your motor might also spin even when the MOSFET gate is not being intentionally sent 3.3 V.

 ![schematics](/img/Challenge_Schematics.jpg)
 {{< /expand >}}

 {{< expand "Click to see wiring diagrams for the challenges" "..." >}}

+Note that schematics 6, 7, 9, 10, and 11 are missing pull-down resistors between the MOSFET gate and ground.
+We'll add those soon.
+The circuits will basically work without them, but your motor might also spin even when the MOSFET gate is not being intentionally sent 3.3 V.

 ![wiring 1-7](/img/Challenge_Wiring1-7.jpg)